 Substantially all of the Company's employees participate in CenterPoint Energy's qualified non-contributory defined benefit pension plan.
-Under the cash balance formula, participants accumulate a retirement benefit based upon 4% of eligible earnings and accrued interest.
+Under the cash balance formula, participants accumulate a retirement benefit based upon 5% of eligible earnings, which increased from 4% effective January 1, 2009, and accrued interest.
 Prior to 1999, the pension plan accrued benefits based on years of service, final average pay and covered compensation.
-As a result, certain employees participating in the plan as of December 31, 1998 are eligible to receive the greater of the accrued benefit calculated under the prior plan through 2008 or the cash balance formula.
+Certain employees participating in the plan as of December 31, 1998 automatically receive the greater of the accrued benefit calculated under the prior plan formula through 2008 or the cash balance formula.

 CenterPoint Energy's funding policy is to review amounts annually in accordance with applicable regulations in order to achieve adequate funding of projected benefit obligations.
 Pension expense is allocated to the Company based on covered employees.
 This calculation is intended to allocate pension costs in the same manner as a separate employer plan.
 Assets of the plan are not segregated or restricted by CenterPoint Energy's participating subsidiaries.

-The Company recognized pension expense of \$15 million, \$16 million and \$5 million for the years ended December 31, 2005, 2006 and 2007, respectively.
+The Company recognized pension expense of \$16 million and \$5 million for the years ended December 31, 2006 and 2007, respectively, and pension income of \$3 million for the year ended December 31, 2008.

-In addition to the plan, the Company participates in CenterPoint Energy's non-qualified benefit restoration plan, which allows participants to retain the benefits to which they would have been entitled under the qualified pension plan except for federally mandated limits on these benefits or on the level of salary on which these benefits may be calculated.
-The expense associated with the non-qualified pension plan was less than \$1 million for each of the years ended December 31, 2005, 2006 and 2007.
+In addition to the plan, the Company participates in CenterPoint Energy's non-qualified benefit restoration plans, which allow participants to receive the benefits to which they would have been entitled under CenterPoint Energy's non-contributory pension plan except for federally mandated limits on qualified plan benefits or on the level of compensation on which qualified plan benefits may be calculated.
+The expense associated with the non-qualified pension plan was less than \$1 million for each of the years ended December 31, 2006 and 2007, respectively, and \$1 million for the year ended December 31, 2008.